bab3l/go-netbox/docs/VirtualDisk.md

 ### NewVirtualDisk

-`func NewVirtualDisk(id int32, url string, displayUrl string, display string, virtualMachine BriefVirtualMachine, name string, size int32, created NullableTime, lastUpdated NullableTime, ) *VirtualDisk`
+`func NewVirtualDisk(id int32, url string, display string, virtualMachine BriefVirtualMachine, name string, size int32, created NullableTime, lastUpdated NullableTime, ) *VirtualDisk`

 NewVirtualDisk instantiates a new VirtualDisk object This constructor will assign default values to properties that have it defined,